Contributing to QuantEcon Lectures

 Style Guide - Writing Conventions

-If you wish to contribute to these any lecture series, there are a few guidelines to help you along the way.
-These are here to maintain consistency across the lectures.
+If you wish to contribute to any lecture series, please follow these guidelines to maintain consistency.

 Mathematical Notation